epiforecasts/omicron-sgtf-forecast/README.md

-Exploring dynamics of the Omicron variant of Covid-19 in England, using [forecast.vocs](https://github.com/epiforecasts/forecast.vocs).
+This repo aims to explore dynamics of the Omicron variant of Covid-19 in England, using [forecast.vocs](https://github.com/epiforecasts/forecast.vocs).

 See [Utils](https://github.com/epiforecasts/omicron-sgtf-forecast/tree/main/utils#utils) for model building and parameters.